 Resources for a Healthy College Life

-We hope you will join us virtually on February 25 for our Annual Speaker Series on College Students and their Mental Well-Being.
-While the 2021 Speaker Series panel discussion with Sherri Ettinger and Micah Griffin will provide helpful information and tools, we recognize that the topic of mental well-being is extremely broad and all of your questions may not be addressed at the event.
+On February 25 we hosted our 3rd Annual Wily Speaker Series on College Students and their Mental Well-Being.
+While the 2021 Speaker Series panel discussion with Sherri Ettinger and Micah Griffin provided helpful information and tools, we recognize that the topic of mental well-being is extremely broad and all of your questions may not have been addressed at the event.
 Below is a short list of college mental health resources that we have come across and felt were worth exploring.
 To watch the full event, click here.

 Through education, research, advocacy, and a focus on young adults ages 14–25, Active Minds is opening up the conversation about mental health and creating lasting change in the way mental health is talked about, cared for, and valued in the United States.